manigalati/usad/README.md

 Scripts and utility programs for implementing the USAD architecture

-Author: Francesco Galati
+Implementation by: Francesco Galati

-Additional contributions: Maria A Zuluaga, Julien Audibert
+Additional contributions: Julien Audibert, Maria A. Zuluaga

 ## How to cite